Rugrats: Honors

 On June 28, 2001, in commemoration of their tenth anniversary, Rugrats received a star on the fabled Hollywood Walk of Fame, making it Nickelodeon's first series to receive a star.
 It was placed at 6600 W. Hollywood Blvd., near Cherokee Ave., outside a toy and costume shop.
 In the October 2001 issue of Wizard Magazine, a leading magazine for comic book fans, they released the results of the "100 Greatest Toons ever", as selected by their readers; Rugrats ranked at No. 35.
 Three other Nicktoons—SpongeBob SquarePants, Invader Zim, and Ren and Stimpy—also placed on the list.
 In a list of TV Land's "The 2000 Best Things About Television", ranking the all-time TV shows, channels, commercials, people, catch phrases, etc., Rugrats is ranked No. 699.

 The original series was named the 92nd-best animated series by IGN.
 Angelica Pickles placed seventh in TV Guide's list of "Top 50 Greatest Cartoon Characters of All Time" in 2002.
 On September 24, 2013, in honor of their 60th anniversary, Rugrats earned a spot on TV Guides "60 Greatest Cartoons of All Time" list.
-In 2017, James Charisma of Paste ranked the show's opening sequence #11 on a list of The 75 Best TV Title Sequences of All Time.
+In 2017, James Charisma of Paste ranked the series' opening sequence #11 on a list of The 75 Best TV Title Sequences of All Time.

 Franchise

 Films

-In 1998, The Rugrats Movie was released, which introduced baby Dil, Tommy's little brother, to the show.
+In 1998, The Rugrats Movie was released, which introduced Dil, Tommy's little brother, to the series.
 Its worldwide gross was $140.9 million against a $24 million budget, though it received mixed reviews from critics.
 In 2000, a sequel, Rugrats in Paris: The Movie, was released, with three new characters introduced, Kimi, Kira, and Fifi.
 Kimi would become Chuckie's sister and Kira would become his new mother, after marrying his father.
 Fifi would become Spike's new mate and Chuckie's new dog.
 It too was a box office success and also received a more positive critical reception.
 In 2003, Rugrats Go Wild was released.
 It was a crossover between the Rugrats and The Wild Thornberrys.
 It was the least successful Rugrats film both critically and commercially.
 The Rugrats film trilogy has grossed $299.6 million.
 In July 2018, Paramount announced that Rugrats would release a live-action movie on January 29, 2021.
 However, in November 2019, Paramount decided to pull the movie from its schedule with no explanation given.
+In October 2024, it was announced that a new live-action hybrid film was in the works from Paramount and Jason Moore.